 This lecture will teach you how principles from social science can help entrepreneurs work more quickly and effectively to design products and services that people will love and use.

 By completing this lecture, you'll learn how most people approach behavior change, but why this traditional approach is flawed.
-You'll learn how to bring to use findings from social science to build products that help customers make smarter decisions.
+You'll discover how to bring to use findings from social science to build products that help customers make smarter decisions.

 In this lecture, Dan will help through you think through your customer journey, or all the steps that customers have to go through in order to effectively use your product or service.
 You'll then begin to identify the motivations or thoughts that customers have at each stage of this journey.